 - 1. Adjust the SQL knob until the background noise disappears. - 2.
 Select the channel you wish to dual watch to Ch16. - 3.
-Press the [DW(IC)] key.
-The display will scan between CH16 and the channel that was selected in step 2. - If a transmission is received on the channel selected in step 2, the QUEST+ will dual watch to Ch16. - 4.
-To stop Dual Watch press the [DW(IC)] key again.
+Press the [DW] key.
+The display will scan between CH16 and the channel that was selected in step 2.

+If a transmission is received on the channel selected in step 2, the MATRIX will dual watch to - 4.
+To stop Dual Watch press the [DW] key again.

-6.15 MEMORY SCANNING (M-SCAN)
+6.15 MEMORY SCANNING (M-SCAN) NOTE

-- During scanning, the dot matrix area of the LCD will show M-SCAN or P-SCAN depending on the scan mode selected. - If GPS position is displayed this icon will be hidden. - 1.
-Adjust the SQL knob until background noise disappears. - 2.
-Select a desired channel to be scanned using the [UP] or [DOWN] key.
-Press and hold the [SCAN(MEM)] key, "MEM" will appear on the LCD which indicates the channel has been programmed into the transceivers memory. - 3.
-Repeat step 2 for all the desired channels to be scanned. - To DELETE a channel from the transceiver's memory, press and hold the [SCAN(MEM)] key, "MEM" will disappear in the LCD. - To start scanning, press the [SCAN(MEM)] key.
+During scanning, the dot matrix area of the LCD will show "M-SCAN" or "P-SCAN" depending on the scan mode selected.

+- 1. Adjust the SQL knob until background noise disappears. - Select a desired channel to be scanned using the CHANNEL selector knob.
+Press and hold the [SCAN] key, "MEM" will appear on the LCD which indicates the channel has been programmed into the transceivers memory.

+- 3. Repeat step 2 for all the desired channels to be scanned. - To DELETE a channel from the transceiver's memory, select the channel then press and hold the [SCAN] key, "MEM" will disappear in the LCD.

+Ch16.

+To start scanning, press the [SCAN] key.
 Scanning will proceed from the lowest to the highest programmed channel number and will stop on a channel when a transmission is received.

 - 6. The channel number will blink during reception. - 7.
-To stop scanning, press the [SCAN(MEM)], [16/9], [WX], or PTT key.
+To stop scanning, press the [SCAN], [16/9], [WX], [CALL/SET], or PTT key.